auth0/docs/articles/connections/passwordless/_includes/_introduction.md

 Passwordless connections use an authentication channel like SMS or email, which need to be configured under [Connections > Passwordless](${manage_url}/#/connections/passwordless) in the [Auth0 Dashboard](${manage_url}/).

 ::: note
-We recommend implementing passwordless with Universal Login.
-If you are using embedded login with Lock or Auth0.js, you will need to enable custom domains for your tenant.
+We recommend implementing passwordless with <dfn data-key="universal-login">Universal Login</dfn>.
+If you are using embedded login with <dfn data-key="lock"></dfn> or Auth0.js, you will need to enable custom domains for your tenant.
 To learn more, see [Custom Domains](/custom-domains).
 :::

 ![](/media/articles/connections/passwordless/connections-passwordless-list.png)